 The Department reviews the credibility of publicly available offset units.
-Only offset units that have met the integrity principles below are eligible for use in a carbon neutral claim against the Product & Service Standard.
+Only offset units that have met the integrity principles below are eligible for use in a carbon neutral claim against the Organisation Standard.

 The integrity principles are based on the offsets integrity framework for Australian Carbon Credit Units (ACCUs) as set out in the Carbon Credits (Carbon Farming Initiative) Act 2011.
-The offsets integrity principles ensure any unit used to offset emissions as part of a carbon neutral claim against the Product & Service Standard represents a genuine and credible emissions reduction.
+The offsets integrity principles ensure that any unit used to offset emissions as part of a carbon neutral claim against the Organisation Standard represents a genuine and credible emissions reduction.

-For a unit to be eligible for use under the Product & Service Standard it must meet the following requirements:
+For a unit to be eligible for use under the Organisation Standard, it must meet the following requirements:

 - Additional: it must result in emissions reductions that are unlikely to occur in the ordinary course of events, including due to any existing commitment or target publicly agreed by the entity responsible for issuing the units.
-It must represent abatement that has not been double counted. - Permanent: it must represent permanent reductions in greenhouse gas emissions.
-In the case of sinks, this requires that the carbon stored is sequestered and will not be released into the atmosphere for a period of 100 years.
-Where a period of less than 100 years is applied to sequestration units, an appropriate discount must be applied. - Measurable: methods used to quantify the amount of emissions reductions generated must be supported by clear and convincing evidence. - Transparent: consumers and other interested stakeholders must have access to information about the offset project that generated the abatement, including the applied methodology and project-monitoring arrangements. - Address leakage: the system responsible for generating the offset unit must provide deductions for any material increases in emissions elsewhere which nullify or reduce the abatement that would otherwise be represented by the offset unit. - Independently audited: the circumstances responsible for the generation of the unit must be verified by an independent, appropriately qualified third party and not found to be in contradiction with these integrity principles. - Registered: the offset unit must be listed and tracked in a publicly transparent registry.
+It must represent abatement that has not been double counted. - In the case of sinks, this requires that the carbon stored is sequestered and will not be released into the atmosphere for a period of 100 years.
+Where a period of less than 100 years is applied to sequestration units, an appropriate discount must be applied. - Measurable: methods used to quantify the amount of emissions reductions generated must be supported by clear and convincing evidence. - Transparent: consumers and other interested stakeholders must have access to information about the offset project that generated the abatement, including the applied methodology and project-monitoring arrangements. - deductions for any material increases in emissions elsewhere which nullify or reduce the abatement that would otherwise be represented by the offset unit. - unit must be verified by an independent, appropriately qualified third party and not found to be in contradiction with these integrity principles.

-The Department uses a decision framework based on the offsets integrity principles to determine the eligibility of offset units under the Product & Service Standard.
+The Department uses a decision framework based on the offsets integrity principles to determine the eligibility of offset units under the Organisation Standard.
 A list of offset units that have met the integrity principles and are eligible for use under the standard is provided in Appendix A: Eligible offset units.